-The project has the demonstrated capacity to infiltrate, harvest and use, evaporate, or evapotranspire the change in volume of runoff produced by a two-year 24-hour storm event within a 48-hour period between pre- and post-development land use cover type within an appropriate drawdown period (section VIII.D.4).
+The project has the demonstrated capacity to detain, infiltrate, harvest and use, evaporate, or evapotranspire the change in volume of runoff produced by a two-year 24-hour storm event between pre- and post-development land use cover type within an appropriate drawdown period (section VIII.D.4).

+The project disturbs less than one acre and is not part of a larger common plan of development.
+Instead, such projects may comply with hydromodification requirements through implementation of water quality and LID requirements in Section VIII, including retention of the 85th percentile, 24-hour storm event.

-All conveyance channels and retention or detention facilities downstream from the priority project are engineered, maintained, and monitored so that the cumulative changes in hydrology will not affect the channels’ physical or biological integrity.
-Related assessments of downstream conveyance channels and facilities must be substantiated using published and generally accepted methods and documented.
-A representative monitoring program must be carried out for vulnerable channels as part of the Monitoring and Reporting Program to support the reliability of the assessments.
+All conveyance channels and retention or detention facilities downstream from the priority project are engineered, maintained, monitored and are not otherwise vulnerable to cumulative changes in hydrology that may adversely affect the channels’ physical, chemical, or biological integrity.
+Existing or proposed assessments of downstream conveyance channels and facilities must be substantiated using published and generally accepted methods and documented.

 A Clean Water Act section 401 Water Quality Certification, Waste Discharge Requirements, or waiver thereof, has been issued authorizing discharges of fill associated with channel modifications that would accommodate the project’s changes in hydrology while protecting beneficial uses through on site or off-site mitigation according to the conditions or provisions of the authorization.